 [Optional / Future] Hardware Interface –THC to PC

-To support advanced capability, the THC shall have an isolated bidirectional serial interface to the PC.
+To support advanced capability, it is desired that the THC have an isolated bidirectional serial interface to the PC.
 The intent of the interface is to provide a mechanism to save groups of settings for different cutting situations (different metals, different thicknesses, etc.).

 Settings that would be available by this interface include: